-We have a Museum Surgery every Thursday from 12 noon until 4 pm.
+We run a Museum Surgery every Thursday 12 noon - 4pm.
 Just drop-in to talk to staff about the museum's collections or to ask for help in identifying your interesting objects.
 We are unable to give valuations.
 Find out more on the museum what’s on pages

 We welcome offers to the collection, and we collect in four areas of art, archaeology, natural history and social history.
 However what we collect follows a policy - known as the Collection Development Policy (download below).